 Historians: Read Asset Metadata

-This article provides starter solutions for obtaining asset metadata from supported historians.
+This article provides starter solutions for obtaining asset metadata from AVEVA PI System.

 What this article covers

-Many Intelligence Hub data pipelines focus on high‑frequency value changes for large numbers of points/tags, written to a narrow table for throughput and low latency.
-Those pipelines typically do not process metadata.
-A complementary metadata pipeline can provide downstream systems with asset information such as asset name, description, hierarchy path, and more.
-This article outlines starter patterns for that purpose, with notes for specific historians.
+Often Intelligence Hub data pipeline solutions focus on high‑frequency value changes for large numbers of points, written to a narrow table for high throughput and low latency.
+Those pipelines typically do not process asset metadata.
+A parallel metadata pipeline might be used to provide downstream systems with asset information such as asset name, description, hierarchy path, and more.
+This article provides starter solutions for processing asset metadata.

 Intelligence Hub design considerations for obtaining asset metadata